syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#members:repeat}

-It enables/disables repeat functionality of the play list
+Enables/disables repeat functionality of the play list.